-&lt;sup>150 For further discussions of the hierarchical divisions immanent to the process of EU enlargement see for example József Böröcz (2006) "Goodness is elsewhere: The rule of European difference" published in Comparative Studies in Society and History 48(1) and essays collected in Empire's new clothes: Unveiling EU enlargement, Böröcz, J. and Kovács, M. (eds), 2001.
+152 For further discussions of the hierarchical divisions immanent to the process of EU enlargement see for example József Böröcz (2006) and essays collected in Empire's new clothes: Unveiling EU enlargement, Böröcz, J. and Kovács, M. (eds) (2001).

 Finally, the last important factor that facilitates the sense of Yugo-regional belonging in Maja and Gordana's narrative is closely related to the existing cooperation and solidarity among the various groups that deal with the issues of sexual minorities in the spaces of former Yugoslavia and in which they both actively participate.
 The travels in Serbia and Bosnia-Herzegovina Maja and Gordana mention are, partly, the expression of support for local struggles against the discrimination on the grounds of sexuality.
 They are argued to have contributed to the feeling of regional belonging and solidarity.
 In Gordana's narrative the need for stronger connections among the activist groups in the former Yugoslavia is explicitly addressed at the very end of the interview: